ISO 13485 Certifications: What They Are and How to Achieve Them

 • Training and competence records

-3. Internal Audit & Management Review
+3. Internal Audit and Management Review

-Before certification, your organization must conduct:
+Before certification, the organization must conduct:

 • Full internal audits